Anoma in Elixir

 Processes are managed by a chain of supervisors.

-- It was realized that actors on their own are not enough to make a
+- It was realized that actors on their own are not enough to make a robust system, and this is a crucial component that is missing from most other actor models.

 -